Environment Fact Sheets

 At present, the Baltic Sea environment fact sheets inform about:

-- inputs and concentrations of nutrients and hazardous substances
+- Eutrophication, such as inputs and concentrations of nutrients and cyanobacterial blooms;

-- illegal oil discharges and emissions from shipping
+- Maritime activities, such as illegal oil spills and emissions from shipping.

 A Baltic Sea environment fact sheet presents information using data obtained by HELCOM monitoring programmes:

 - Cooperative Monitoring in the Baltic Marine Environment – COMBINE

 In addition to and based on some of these fact sheets, HELCOM has developed core indicators that measure progress towards reaching the ecological objectives defined in the Baltic Sea Action Plan.
 So far, there are core indicators for measuring the status the marine environment in terms of eutrophication, biodiversity and hazardous substances.

 Many core indicators have been developed from HELCOM Baltic Sea environment fact sheets.
 Baltic Sea environment fact sheets lack quantitative targets for measuring progress towards good ecological/environmental status and thus do not qualify as core indicators, however, they do provide important supporting data and information for core indicators and other HELCOM assessment products.

 The HELCOM Baltic Sea environment fact sheets are to be developed taking into account the assessment needs of HELCOM and also considering EU directives and marine policy under the Russian Federation.